Video Link: https://vimeo.com/285996259

 To answer that question, researchers at the University of Michigan published a study that concluded that the act of wielding power increases testosterone levels regardless of gender.

-The study's authors went on to theorize that the reason women, on the whole, have less of the hormone than men may be, at least in part, because of long-held beliefs about gender roles that prevent women from accessing positions of power and discourage them from being competitive.
+The study's authors went on to theorize that the reason women, on the whole, have less of the hormone than men may be, at least in part, is because of long-held beliefs about gender roles that prevent women from accessing positions of power and discourage them from being competitive.

 In other words, no matter how much times have changed, there are still traditional separate roles for men and women.